Lake Ontario: Ecology

 Most of the forests around the lake are deciduous forests dominated by trees including maple, oak, beech, ash and basswood.
-These are classified as part of the Mixedwood Plains Ecozone by Environment Canada, or as the Eastern Great Lakes and Hudson Lowlands by the United States Environmental Protection Agency, or as the Great Lakes Ecoregion by The Nature Conservancy.
+These are classified as part of the Mixedwood Plains Ecozone by Environment and Climate Change Canada, or as the Eastern Great Lakes and Hudson Lowlands by the United States Environmental Protection Agency, or as the Great Lakes Ecoregion by The Nature Conservancy.
 Deforestation in the vicinity of the lake has had many negative impacts, including loss of forest birds, extinction of native salmon, and increased amounts of sediment flowing into the lake.
-In some areas, more than 90 percent of the forest cover has been removed and replaced by agriculture.
+In some areas, more than 90 per cent of the forest cover has been removed and replaced by agriculture.
 Certain tree species, such as hemlock, have also been particularly depleted by past logging activity.
 Guidelines for restoration stress the importance of maintaining and restoring forest cover, particularly along streams and wetlands.

 By the 1960s and 1970s, the increased pollution caused frequent algal blooms to occur in the summer.
 These blooms killed large numbers of fish, and left decomposing piles of filamentous algae and dead fish along the shores.

 Water pollution

 Lake Ontario is the most downstream lake of the Great Lakes, so the pollution from all the other lakes flows into it.
 Lake Ontario was ranked as the most environmentally stressed amongst the five Great Lakes in a 2015 ecological study.
 Some of the stresses on the lake include excess application of fertilizers in agriculture running into the lake, spillover from obsolete municipal sewage systems, toxic chemicals from industries along the rivers that drain into the lake, and metropolitan drainage from big cities like Toronto, Rochester, and Hamilton.

 Randle Reef, the westernmost part of Lake Ontario, has been identified as one of the most contaminated areas on Lake Ontario alongside other areas of concern on Great Lakes.
-However, a $150-million cleanup project had begun in 2016 and is expected to be completed by 2025.
+However, a $150-million clean-up project had begun in 2016 and is expected to be completed by 2025.

 Human history

-The name Ontario is derived from the Huron word Ontarí'io, which is often translated as "great lake".
-In Colonial times, the lake was also called Cataraqui, a French spelling of the Mohawk Katarokwi.
-The first archaeologically evidence of humans in the Lake Ontario region dates to circa 11,000 BP.
+The first archaeological evidence of humans in the Lake Ontario region dates to circa 11,000 BP.
 These peoples were mobile foragers who based much of their movement and settlement on the seasonal migrations of caribou, but who also used smaller animals and plant resources.
 These early settlers likely inhabited the lake margins, but those early lake shores are now either far from the current lake representing earlier, higher waters, or submerged under the modern lake, representing periods of lower lake levels.
 Lake Ontario reached its modern level circa 4000 BP.
-The lake was a border between the Huron people and the Iroquois Confederacy in the pre-Columbian era.
-In the 17th century, the Iroquois committed genocide against the Huron in southern Ontario and settled the northern shores of Lake Ontario.
-When the Iroquois withdrew and the Anishinaabe moved in from the north to southern Ontario, they retained the Iroquois name.
+The lake was a border between the Wendat people and the Haudenosaunee Confederacy (Iroquois) in the pre-Columbian era.
+In the 17th century, the Haudenosaunee committed genocide against the Wendat in southern Ontario and settled the northern shores of Lake Ontario.
+When the Haudenosaunee withdrew and the Anishinaabe moved in from the north to southern Ontario, they retained the Iroquoian name.